Sweet Sacrifice: Music video

 A music video directed by P.R.
-Brown was filmed in Burbank, California between March 9 and March 10, 2007.
+Brown was filmed in Burbank, California, between March 9 and March 10, 2007.
 The music video leaked onto the Internet on April 4, 2007, after briefly being available for digital download on iTunes Store.
 It initially premiered on Yahoo!
 Music on April 5.
 The video's set was inspired by the psychological thriller film The Cell (2000) directed by Tarsem Singh.
 Lee said it is "like we're in the walls of our minds".
 In an interview with MTV News, she described the video as "mostly live performance.
 It's not so much fluff and flying and tricks and wolves and stuff.
 It's more really just about the song ...
 It's gonna be sort of like a video within the video."
 Sam Law of Kerrang! wrote that the video "added another layer of strained texture and cutting catharsis."
+The video peaked at number eight on MTV's Total Request Live in April 2007.

 Track listing

 There are two versions of the single that have been released, they have different photos by Amy V. Cooper.